 These mini versions or “snippets’ of the infographic can be produced in the form of small images that contain information from the graphic itself, as follows:

 These graphics can also take the shape of one whole section of the main infographic.
-We often design our infographics with “sectioning” in mind – so that the title section or one of the main key messages can be pulled out as a separate graphic – offering not only the infographic to be shared but then a series of “mini” graphics that can be either embedded in blog posts or shared out on social media.
+We often design our infographics with “sectioning” in mind – so that the title section or one of the main key messages can be pulled out as a separate graphic.

 For example, you can see that the top two sections of this infographic could easily be segmented into a title graphic (which we did in this post).
-Or we could create a separate graphic about the “Story” alone and then do the same for other sections of the infographic.
+Or we could create a separate graphic about the “Story” alone, and then repeat for other sections of the infographic.

 One infographic can potentially be segmented into many smaller images or min-infographics (“snack-o-graphics” as we sometimes call them).